DrSnuggles/jsvecx/README.md

   - Found .txt is displayed.
 Nice for game infos and copyright disclaimers
   - MACOSX system dir is ignored

+## Audioworklet
+  Never change a running system!
+But i have audio glitches since i use 120Hz and there is a deprecation warning in Chrome, i dislike both.
+  And i also want to learn ;)

 ## Tested Browser Support +=working o=untested -=not working
     + Windows
       + Chrome